Bar0nDev/Meta-Kabegami/README.md

 # Meta Kabegami - NFT Wallpaper Generator
 ![An image of the Meta Kabegami logo.](static/images/banner.png)

 Meta Kabegami is a tool that allows you to generate wallpapers from your favorite NFTs.
-By providing the URL of an NFT on OpenSea, you can easily create a personalized wallpaper.
-Due to OpenSea access limitations, this tool needs to be downloaded and run locally on your machine.
+By providing the URL of an NFT on Rarible, you can easily create a personalized wallpaper!

 ## Features
 ![An image of the wallpapers generated from the program.](static/images/example.png)
-- Generate wallpapers from NFTs listed on OpenSea.
+- Generate wallpapers from NFTs listed on Rarible.
 - Easy-to-use interface: just copy the NFT's URL and paste it into the field.
-- Opt to send wallpapers by email or download files locally.
-- Download and run the program locally.
+- Download files locally.

 ## Requirements